 * Can’t get back in.
 There’s never been a point over the past 15 years where I thought real estate was cheap.
 There were certainly some good values here and there, but cheap never entered the lexicon unless I were to buy in the middle of nowhere.
 If you time your sale wrong in hopes of getting back in, the market may very well price you out.
 Ask any long term tenant under rent control whether they wished they bought the day they first signed the lease and they’d emphatically say yes.
 We’re seeing this happen in more expensive cities such as San Francisco, Manhattan, Singapore, Hong Kong, London, and Paris.
 Just when you thought prices couldn’t go any higher, they do.
 I remember when $1,000/sqft was unheard of in Manhattan.
 Now $1,000/sqft is the price of a nice apartment in Brooklyn!

 EXPECTATIONS FOR THE FUTURE

 From a financial standpoint we must make best guesses as to how much property prices and rental prices will appreciate.
-San Francisco is estimated to show another 4-5% increase in 2014 and 2015.
-I don’t doubt continued appreciation with Twitter going public, Google at all time highs, and AirBnB likely next on the IPO docket.
+San Francisco is estimated to show another 4-5% increase in 2016.
+But the 7 year bull market is finally taking a breather.
+The only hope we have is AirBnB, Uber, DropBox and perhaps Pinterest going public.

 We should also question how important rental property income is for our retirement.
 Currently I save 100% of my passive income and live off my active online income.
 However, my online income could one day disappear and my rental income makes up a good 35% of my passive income.
 Losing this income stream would crimp my style.
 The other big question is what to do with the proceeds after a sale.